tbui468/xenondb/README.md

 the rest of the storage engine.
 Files will be mmapped so that read transactions can read data directly from disk.

+Writing to the file system is a lot more complex than it seems.

 ## Paging
 Rather than dealing with files directly, persistent data structures using in XenonDB will work with page-level objects.
 Pages can be allocated and freed.
 The first page in each file is used to store metadata about the file,